 Project HOPE empowers health care workers and communities to effectively prevent, detect, manage, and treat diabetes.

-Every six seconds, a person dies due to diabetes complications, and yet the majority of these deaths are preventable.
-In 20 years, one tenth of the world’s population is expected to have diabetes.
+Every five seconds, a person dies due to diabetes complications.
+Yet the majority of these deaths are preventable.

 Our key approaches include: